gabrielvincent/switcharoo/NIX.md

 All the settings are optional and can be found in the [config](./CONFIGURE.md)

-This config enables overview and switch, but is not typesave like the flake home-manager config.
+This config enables overview and switch, but is not type-save like the flake home-manager config.

 ```nix
 { inputs, ... } : {